mistweaverco/shazam.sh/README.md

         destination: $HOME/.ssh
 ```

-The `symlinks` key is corresponds to a
+The `configurations` key is corresponds to a
 directory in your dotfiles directory.

 It can be any name you want.